 It is possible the thread was taken down due to a request by Facebook:

 Joe Osborne, a Facebook spokesman, commented to Newsweek, “We’re investigating this claim and have sent a takedown request to the forum that’s advertising the alleged data.”

 Update – 5 October: The forum seller has today responded and denied the scam accusations, continuing to claim that the data is real.
-The seller commented they are willing to cooperate with administrators of the forum to prove the authenticity of the data.
+The seller commented they are willing to cooperate with the forum administrators to prove the data’s authenticity.

-Yesterday, a number of forum posters accused the seller of not delivering the promised data after payment was made.
+Yesterday, several forum posters accused the seller of not delivering the promised data after payment.

 Important Clarification: This is completely unrelated to the global Facebook outage experienced on 4 October 2021.